fallen-icarus/cardano-swaps/README.md

 Cardano-Swaps is a p2p-DeFi protocol for swapping fungible tokens on the Cardano Settlement Layer (CSL).
 It solves many of the pitfalls of current DEX implementations by empowering users to deploy their own (and interact with each others') script addresses.
-This leads to the formation of an order-book style "distributed" DEX.
-The protocol supports two kinds of swaps: one-way swaps and two-way swaps.
-One-way swaps emulate the basic limit order.
-Meanwhile, two-way swaps provide a mechanism for naturally incentivizing users to provide liquidity to the DEX without having to rely on yield farming.
+This enables the formation of an order-book that is *distributed* across the CSL.
+The protocol supports one-way and two-way swaps.
+The former emulates a basic limit order, while the latter provides a mechanism for market makers to provide liquidity without relying on yield farming.
 Furthermore, since swaps can be freely composed, arbitragers are naturally incentivized to spread the available liquidity across all trading pairs.
 This protocol is natively composable with all DApps.

 ## Motivation